NativeScript/nativescript-sdk-examples-js/app/ns-framework-modules-category/observable/overview.md

 - For two-way data binding, the target property should be a dependency property.
 - The data object should raise a `propertyChange` event for every change in the value of its property in order to notify all of the listeners interested in the change.

-THe article will shows basic and advanced binding techniques including the architectural pattern used in NativeScript framework - MVVM (Model-View-ViewModel).
+The article will show basic and advanced binding techniques including the architectural pattern used in NativeScript framework - MVVM (Model-View-ViewModel).